About the Program

 STUDY GUIDE

-Opera Omaha prepares a study guide for each Student Dress Rehearsal, which includes information about attending an opera and the production, discussion questions, and a list of additional resources.
-The study guide is sent to teachers approximately three weeks in advance of the Student Dress Rehearsal.
+Opera Omaha prepares a study guide and/or shares learning materials for each Student Dress Rehearsal, which includes information about attending an opera and the production, discussion questions, and a list of additional resources.
+The study guide is shared approximately two weeks in advance of the Student Dress Rehearsal.

 ARTIST VISITS